 - Promote a branded hashtag on your bio as a CTA

-- Remind them to tag you as part of your thank you message after they purchase anything from your store
+- Remind them to tag you in the 'thank you' message after they purchase anything from your store

 - Use social media listening tools to help you find brand mentions or specific keywords and hashtags